Deducteam/personoj/specs/tools/prelude/README.md

 ```

 The theories of the Prelude are registered in the file `theories`.
 In this file,
 each line is a theory.
-One-line comments can be inserted with character `#` *at
+One-line comments can be inserted with character `#`.
-the beginning of the line*.
 If a theory name is prefixed with a dash `-`, the theory is not translated nor
 type-checked.
-Instead, an empty file is created with the name of the theory by
+Instead, an empty file is created with the name of the theory by.
-`mk_dummy.sh`.
-This allows to translate and type check theories that are
+This allows to translate and type check theories that are defined further in
-defined further in the prelude, but do not depend on them, as theories of
+the prelude, but do not depend on them, as theories of prelude require
-prelude require (syntactically) all previous prelude theories.
+(syntactically) all previous prelude theories.